-Resource assessment - A survey of the resource was conducted in 2008 and will not be conducted again until 2010.
+Resource assessment - A survey of the resource will be conducted in 2011 in order to provide an update for the 2012 federal stock assessment and quota allocation.
 The purpose of the survey is to assess stock abundance and size composition of ocean quahogs from the primary quahog fishing grounds.
 Results are provided to the NMFS and Mid Atlantic Fishery Management Council in order to set quotas based on current resource information.